Shreshth Rajan. Originally written Summer 2025, updated April 2026.

 There is a real objection here.
 Dani Rodrik has shown that developing countries are hitting premature deindustrialization: manufacturing employment peaks earlier and at lower incomes than it did for Britain or Germany.
 India's manufacturing employment share peaked around 13%.
 If the manufacturing window has closed, trying to follow East Asia is pointless.

-Rodrik himself evolved on this in 2024.
-His argument now: services-led development can work, but only if those services are high-productivity.
+Rodrik himself evolved on this in 2024, arguing that services-led development can work, but only if those services are high-productivity.
 Which is exactly what AI threatens.
-If India's high-value services get compressed by AI tools, and manufacturing was never built up, both paths close.
+If India's high-value services get compressed by AI tools and manufacturing was never built up, both paths close.
 The trap is not about manufacturing alone.
-It is the risk of having neither path left.
+It's the risk of having neither path left.

 India is not doing nothing.
 The PLI scheme committed $23 billion across 14 sectors, attracted $20 billion in realized investment, and grew electronics production from $26 billion to $63 billion in four years.

 But as Raghuram Rajan has noted, much of this is assembly, not manufacturing.
 Net phone and component trade worsened from -$12.9 billion in FY17 to -$21.9 billion in FY23.
 PLI rewards production volume.
-It does not touch labor thresholds, does not fix the regulations keeping firms small, does not solve the coordination failure.
+It leaves labor thresholds intact, does nothing about the regulations keeping firms small, and leaves the coordination failure exactly where it found it.
 It can bring Foxconn to Chennai.
 It cannot make a hundred thousand small firms across India choose machines over another hire.

 Tamil Nadu showed the playbook: crisis plus coalition.
 Electronics assemblers wanted simpler rules, the state wanted investment, together they overwhelmed small-firm resistance.
 The national version starts the same way.
 New firms get a simplified single labor code with no size thresholds.
 Existing firms keep current rules.
 Nobody loses today.
 As new firms outcompete old ones, the business community demands extension.
 China's dual-track reforms worked this way.
 You do not threaten incumbents.
 You let the new system win.